 But for some time now, we’ve been inside the age of the terrible pun.
 Boston bartender Jackson Cannon reviews having witnessed a cocktail menu with a drink called “Everything Happens for a Riesling.”
 There was an area in Harlem that used to drink the use of thyme with the worn-out name “About Thyme!”
 Barman Alex Day is answerable for “Unidentified Floral Objects.”
 The Laundry Room in Las Vegas has featured.

-Berried in Sin,” a frothy drink with the berry liqueur crème de cassis.
+Berried in Sin,” a bubbly drink with the berry liqueur crème de cassis.
 Bartender Devon Tarby came up with the Peeping Tomboy.”
-A pal claims to have an Amsterdam bar menu with the sad, sad pun “Bear Necessities.”
+A pal claims to have an Amsterdam bar menu with the sad pun “Bear Necessities.”
 A higher order of wordplay comes from the chichi Chicago boîte The Aviary, which serves a drink called the “Ford’s Model Tea Party.
 Then there are drink names that aren’t puns so much as problematic internal jokes: Los Angeles bartender Daniel Zacharczuk created a drink he calls “Beth’s Going to Town.”
 The Aviary menu includes “Harry; I Took Care of It.

 Rumor has it, there’s a bar in Portland, Ore., with a drink something like: “If you wake up Sunday morning and neglect wherein you parked your automobile, it is out in front of Mary’s, like continually,” with Mary’s being a neighborhood strip bar.
-Which is all correct fun, but no longer precisely the sort of thing that journeys off the tongue in a noisy bar?
+Which is all correct fun, but no longer precisely the thing that journeys off the tongue in a noisy bar?
 It’s the rude counterpart of the drinks named with Rumi fees.
 One is bawdy, the others romantically philosophical, but all are overcomplicated and overdone.